filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 ### Patch Releases

-Bumps to the Lotus patch version number (e.g., 1.28.1, 1.28.2) are used for:
+Bumps to the Lotus software patch version number (e.g., 1.28.1, 1.28.2) are used for:

 - Backwards-compatible bug fixes
 - Backwards-compatible feature enhancements

 These releases are not mandatory but are highly recommended, as they may contain critical security fixes.

-## Release Cycle
+## Release Cadence

-We aim to ship a new release of the Lotus software approximately every 4 weeks.
+* Lotus Node: we aim to ship a new release every 4 weeks.
 However, releases that include network upgrades usually have longer development and testing periods.
+* Lotus Miner: releases ship on an as-needed basis with no specified cadence.
+(See [Why isn't Lotus Miner released more frequently?](#why-isnt-lotus-miner-released-more-frequently))

 ## Release Process

-1. Releases are branched from the `master` branch, regardless of whether they include a network upgrade or not.
-2. All PRs should target the `master` branch, and if they need to be backported to a release candidate, they should be marked with a `backport` label.
-3. As of 202408, the `releases` branch is no longer used, and no longer tracks the latest release.
-One can still programmatically get the latest release with `git tag -l 'v*' | sort -V -r | head -n 1`
+The specific steps executed for Lotus software releases are captured in the [Release Issue template](https://github.com/filecoin-project/lotus/blob/master/documentation/misc/RELEASE_ISSUE_TEMPLATE.md).

 ## Release Candidates (RCs)